sadkodjozo/mern-todolist-client/README.md

-# Getting Started with MERN TODO App.
+# Todo-App-with-Mern-Stack

+This is a complete MERN stack project. it uses React for the front-end, Node & Express for the back-end & MongoDB for the database.

-This project is uploaded to Render Free servers so it need few second to open.
+#This project is uploaded to Render Free servers so it need few second to open.